The cost of a degree at Wichita State continues to climb, tuition and fees increase

-President Bardo, who attended Wichita State, said the price of a college degree is always on his administrative team’s mind.
+President Bardo, who attended college in the early 1970s, said the price of a college degree is always on his administrative team’s mind.

-“At Wichita State, I don’t think any of us grew up with money,” Bardo said.
+“At Wichita State, I don’t think any of us grew up with money,” Bardo said of university administrators.
 “It’s not like we all came from wealthy families. … And everybody at the table is the same way.
 None of us, to the best of my knowledge, none of us grew up with a whole lot of bucks, so it was real.
 When we talk about these things, all of us are remembering these things.
 We really lived it.”

 But Wichita State’s current administration, including Bardo, completed their degrees during a very different time.
 Bardo said the only part of his education — which includes a doctorate — that he ended up with debt on was his dissertation.